erraydin/Mental-Math/README.md

 # Mental-Math

 An android app for practicing mental arithmetic.
-It has a similar format with https://rankyourbrain.com/mental-math
+It has a similar format with \n https://rankyourbrain.com/mental-math

 It can be used for preaparing quant trader interviews.
 You can download it here:
 https://play.google.com/store/apps/details?id=com.erraydin.mentalmath